bhbmaster/rhood/README.md

 python rhood.py --profile-info
 ```

-Finance info includes only financial data (order information, open positions, and net profits).
+Finance info includes only financial data (order information, open positions, net profits, dividends, and total profits).
 This switch can be used with --csv, --load, --save, --extra.
 Other switches that rely on --profile-info, will be ignored.

 ```
 python rhood.py --finance-info